-- North Face Route from Northern Glacier – “Bonacossa Route” D inf. – ice climbing
+- North Face Route from Northern Glacier – “Bonacossa Route” D inf. – ice climb

-- North Face Route Direct Variant “Franco Spataro Route” D sup. – ice climbing
+- North Face Route Direct Variant “Franco Spataro Route” D sup. – ice climb

-- North Ridge “Bonacossa-Dumontel Route” from Punta di Cignana PD sup. – trad rock climbing
+- North Ridge “Bonacossa-Dumontel Route” from Punta di Cignana PD sup. – trad rock climb

-- “Carrel Route” to Central Summit AD, 300 mt. – trad rock climbing
+- “Carrel Route” to the Central Summit AD, 300 mt. – trad rock climb

-- “Pellissier Route” to Central Summit AD sup.
-300 mt. – trad rock climbing
+- “Pellissier Route” to the Central Summit AD sup.
+300 mt. – trad rock climb

-- “Bazzi Route” to Southern Summit D 250 mt. – trad rock climbing
+- “Bazzi Route” to the Southern Summit D 250 mt. – trad rock climb

 The classic route of the face over solid rock.

 - “Gastaldi Route” to Southern Summit - AD sup.
-200 mt.- trad rock climbing
+200 mt.- trad rock climb

 An easy and safe route inside a wild evironment.

-From Lake Cian Bivouac, situated over a grassy hillock close to the small Cian Lake, go down reaching in a few minutes the western shore of the lake.
-A wide valley, named Chavacour Valley, overhung by Punta Cian mt.
-3322 and Punta Chavacour mt 3184 on the right-hand side and by Cima Bianca mt.
-3009 on the left-hand side, is starting towards West.
-Follow the track leading inside Chavacour Valley; where the valley is making a great turn towards right (North) and it’s blocked by a morain, leave on your left-hand side tha marked track to Fenetre de Cian and head towards right (North) following a steep track below Punta Chavacour entering the upper and narrow part of Chavacour Valley.
-The track leads to a wide and characteristic terrace covered with flat stones; from the terrace head towards right, rising along moraines and snow-fields and reaching Chavacour Col mt.
+From Bivacco Lago Cian, situated over a grassy hillock close to the small Lago Lake, go down reaching in a few minutes the western shore of the lake.
+A wide valley, named Chavacour Valley, overhung by Punta Cian m.
+3322 and Punta Chavacour m 3184 on the right-hand side and by Cima Bianca m.
+3009 on the left-hand side, is starting heading to West.
+Follow the track leading inside Chavacour Valley; where the valley is making a great turn towards right (North) and it’s blocked by a morain, leave on your left-hand side the marked track to the Fenetre de Cian and head towards right (North), following a steep track below Punta Chavacour which enters the upper and narrow part of Chavacour Valley.
+The track leads to a wide and characteristic terrace covered with flat stones; from the terrace head towards right, rising along moraines and snow-fields and reaching Chavacour Col m.
 2965, where is getting also Normal Route from North-West Side (Prarayer Hut).
 From Chavacour Col the two routes rise together along the same itinerary: cross towards right the upper part of Chavacour Glacier, entering Cian Glacier.
-Climb some steep iced-slopes leading to a moraine; climb it reaching another steep iced-slope from where the obvious saddle named Cian Col – situated between Dome de Cian on the left and Punta Cian on the right - appears on your right-hand side.
-Don’t reach the col but climb straightly the steep iced-slope in front of you.
+Climb some steep iced-slopes leading to a moraine; climb it, reaching another steep icy-slope from where the obvious saddle named Colle Cian – situated between Dome de Cian on the left and Punta Cian on the right - appears on your right-hand side.
+Don’t reach the col but climb straightly the steep icy-slope in front of you.
 The slope leads to the wide ice-cap of the mountain, the lower Western summit.
 Frome here, following towards left the edge of a magnificent snow-basin situated between Central Summit and Northern Summit, reach the ending easy rocks leading to the highest summit (Northern Summit).
 The view is truly unbelivable!!!!

 Descent: along the same route

-- CIAN LAKE BIVOUAC (Bivacco Lago Cian) mt.
-2482, 9 beds, always open – 2 hours from Loditor Pond (mt.
+- Bivacco Lago Cian m.2482, 9 beds, always open – 2 hours from Loditor Pond (m.
 1920).
 Useful to climb Dôme de Cian SE side Normal Route across Chavacour Pass.

-Road Approach: from Antey St-Andrè turn to left to Torgnon Valley, reaching Septumian, Chantornè, Chantè de Guerre as far as Loditor Pond mt.
+Road Access: from Antey St-Andrè turn to left to Torgnon Valley, reaching Septumian, Chantornè, Chantè de Guerre as far as Loditor Pond m.
 1920.
 Parking.
 Cars not allowed beyond the bridge.
 Don’t cross the bridge, but park the car a few meters before Loditor Pond.
-From here starts the track to Lake Cian Bivouac and Rivolta Bivouac.
+From here starts the track to Bivacco Lago Cian and Bivacco Rivolta.

-Walking Approach: from Loditor Pond follow the track starting in your left-hand side – in the beginning not very marked – leading to Alpe Chateau mt.
+Walking Approach: from Loditor Pond follow the track starting in your left-hand side – in the beginning not very marked – leading to Alpe Chateau m.
 2084.
-Leave on your right-hand side the track to Rivolta Bivouac at Col de Fort and follow on your left-hand side the track to Bivouac Lake Cian, reaching Alpe Grotte de Loup mt.
+Leave on your right-hand side the track to Bivacco Rivolta on Col de Fort and follow on your left-hand side the track to Bivacco Lago Cian, reaching Alpe Grotte de Loup m.
 2160 (0,40 minutes from the parking).
-Now the track rises with several hairpins reaching the Bivouac.
+From here the path rises with several hairpins reaching the Bivouac.

-- RIVOLTA BIVOUAC at Col de Fort mt.
+- Bivacco Rivolta at Col de Fort m.
 2895 – 2 and a half hours from Loditor Pond (mt.
 1920).Useful to climb Dôme de Cian SE side Normal Route across Cian Col.

-Road Approach: from Antey St. Andrè (see Cian Lake Bivouac road approach).
+Road Access: from Antey St. Andrè (see Bivacco Lago Cian road access)

-Walking Approach: from Loditor Pond follow the track starting in your left-hand side – in the beginning not very marked – leading to Alpe Chateau mt.
+Walking Approach: from Loditor Pond follow the track starting in your left-hand side – in the beginning not very marked – leading to Alpe Chateau m.
 2084.
-A bit after Alpe Chateau leave on your left-hand side the track to Cian Lake and turn to right following the track to Col de Fort.
+A bit after Alpe Chateau leave on your left-hand side the track to Bivacco Lago Cian and turn to right following the track to Col de Fort.

-Road Approach: from Chatillon to Valtournanche (km.
+Road Access: from Chatillon follow the SS46 getting Valtournanche (km.
 18,5)

-Walking Approach: from Valtournanche graveyard reach tha small village of Crepin and from here follow on the left a good path leading to Promoron mt.
-1798, Falegnon mt.
+Walking Approach: from Valtournanche graveyard reach tha small village of Crepin and from here follow on the left a good path leading to Promoron m.
+1798, Falegnon m.
 1912 and Cignana Lake Dam.
-Cross an iron bridge towards left reaching the hut.
+Cross an iron bridge towards left, reaching the hut.

-- MANENTI BIVOUAC mt.
-2789 at Balanselmo Lake (Upper Cignana Valley) – 2,15 hours from Barmasse Hut Useful to climb rocky SE Face along “Bazzi Route” and other routes on this face.
+- Bivacco Manenti m.
+2789 at Balanselmo Lake (Upper Cignana Valley) – 2,15 hours from Rifugio Barmasse Useful to climb the rocky SE Face along “Bazzi Route” and the other routes on this face.

-Walking approach: from Barmasse Hut get back a bit along approach-path reaching Cignana Lake.
-Follow the track skirting the North-East side of the lake.
+Walking approach: from Rifugio Barmasse get back a bit along the approach-path reaching Cignana Lake.
+Follow the track skirting the North-East shore of the lake.
 Before reaching a chapel, turn to right rising towards Alpe Cignana; before reaching it head towards left following the path to Balanselmo Lake.
 Reach the lake, then the bivouac.

 WEST SIDE (Valpelline Valley)

-Road Approach: from Aosta to Valpelline and Place Moulin Lake (km.
+Road Access: from Aosta follow the road SS27 to Valpelline and Place Moulin Lake (km.
 32,5).

-Walking Approach: from the parking follow the large white road running along the western store of the lake and leading to the hut (5 km.).
+Walking Approach: from the parking follow the large gravel road running along the western shore of the lake and leading to the hut (5 km.).